The Emotional Backlog

 The Double Life That Built It

-I wasn’t in an alleyway.
+I wasn’t an “overt” addict.

-And then gone.
+And then it stopped working.

 Some days recovery looks like rebuilding your life.
 Other days it looks like circling a quiet park, one lap at a time.